 Genevieve Howell, MS Marine Biology

 Genevieve received a B.S. in Marine Science from Eckerd College in St. Petersburg, Florida, and an M.S. in Marine Biology from the University of North Carolina –Wilmington, where she studied marine mammal acoustics, with a focus on acoustic signal acquisition system design and data processing.
 After graduate school, Genevieve started at Sea-Bird as a Calibration Technician, working with our metrologist to define best practices for conductivity measurements made with Sea-Bird’s Autosal.
-Currently Operations Director for the Bellevue, Washington site, Genevieve manages a team of 68 associates who are responsible for all aspects of new production at Sea-Bird from board-level testing, through instrument build, calibration, system integration and final test, shipping, production engineering support, and EHS & facilities management.
+As Operations Director for the Bellevue, Washington site, Genevieve managed a team of 68 associates who are responsible for all aspects of new production at Sea-Bird from board-level testing, through instrument build, calibration, system integration and final test, shipping, production engineering support, and EHS & facilities management.
+Currently, Genevieve is Supply Chain Director, responsible for setting procurement strategy and developing processes to support the best delivery and quality for our customers.